junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 But he doesn't dare to ask.
 He doesn't even know if he wishes it's real.
 Hope can be a horrible thing.
 He doesn't want to be destroyed again.

-Jimmy curls up on what remained to be a part of the bedframe, rounding his knees, holding his hands and arms around himself.
+Jimmy curls up on what remained to be a part of the bedframe, arms around his knees, holding his body close to himself.
 He wants nothing more than to reach out to touch, to hold his daughter, to feel the warmth of her hands; but he also wants nothing about touching that angel again, the one ruined his body and mind, the one tore his life apart, the one took his daughter like he once took him.

 Too much feelings toss and turn inside him like a boiling sea, adding to the constant throbbing pain all over his body, making him nauseous.
 He can't speak.
 He can't move.
 All he can do is stare.
 He stares at his daughter, trying desperately to find if she's still there, in there, in another living room like he once lived in.
 He wants to *see* her.

 Claire's coat is torn, scattered with cuts and holes, looking like it has been shot and stabbed for far too many times for her to stay standing.
 But here she is, her body, at least, standing still, staring him back.

 "Oh God," Jimmy sobs, tears pouring down the corners of his eyes.
-"Claire, oh God."
+"Claire -- oh God."
 It's been a year.
 And it's the first time he sees her again.
-And he doesn't even know if she can hear him.
+But he doesn't even know if she can hear him.

 "It's your daughter, I know."
-Castiel answers, in Claire's voice, but so distant and aged.
+Castiel answers, in Claire's voice, but so distant and cold.

 "Where?
 How?"
 Jimmy chokes, voice too broken to form a complete sentence.

-"I found her outside the war zone," the angel says plainly, as if this can explain all those stabs and holes that are very likely not only on the clothes, but also could have been all the way through her young body, gutting her open, blasting her apart.
-But she looks okay.
+"I found her just outside the war zone, dying," the angel says plainly, as if this can explain all those stabs and holes that are very likely not only on the clothes, but also could have been all the way through her young body, gutting her open, blasting her apart.
+But she looks okay now.
 Her chest rises and falls slightly, breathing normally.
-Jimmy thinks if he leans closer, listens harder, he can hear the young heart of her daughter beat steadily inside her chest.
+Jimmy thinks if he leans closer, listens harder, he can hear the young heart of her daughter's beat steadily inside her chest.

 "You saved her," Jimmy murmurs quietly.
 Conflicted.
-More conflicted than he ever was about this angel.
-He can never understand him.
+More conflicted than he ever was about this angel. *Is there a slightest chance that he actually cared for him, for his family?* He can never understand him.

 Castiel barely shrugs.
-"I needed a vessel," he says, as if it's obvious.
+"I needed a vessel," he says flatly, breaking Jimmy's hope.
 "And her body works.
 It's in your blood, as well as hers.
 I told you before, the first time we talked."

 Jimmy remembers.
 He remembers far too painfully clearly.